symfony/symfony-docs/reference/constraints/ExpressionLanguageSyntax.rst

 .. deprecated:: 6.1

     This constraint is deprecated since Symfony 6.1.
-    Use the``ExpressionSyntax`` constraint instead.
+Instead, use the :doc:`ExpressionSyntax </reference/constraints/ExpressionSyntax>` constraint.

 This constraint checks that the value is valid as an `ExpressionLanguage`_ expression.